sjwaight/MCW-Cloud-native-applications/Hands-on-lab/Before the HOL - Cloud-native applications.md

 ### Task 6: Deploy ARM Template

-In this section, you configure and execute an ARM template that creates all the resources that you need throughout the exercises.
+In this section, you configure and execute an ARM template that creates all the resources that you need throughout the exercisesin the lab.

 1. In Azure Cloud Shell, switch to the ARM template directory: